 - Create alternative formats (e.g. MP3 audio file, ebook, braille, and more) from existing documents.

 - Convert scanned PDFs to another format using optical character recognition (OCR).

-- Simply upload a document and select the output format
+- Generate the alternative format straight from Moodle or simply upload a document and select the output format